 Sally Tennant has many years of investment, banking and management experience.
 She is Chair of Style Research, the portfolio analytics company, a Director of Ledunfly, Fiorucci and of Waypoint, and Vice-Chairman of the Advisory Board of Paladin Capital Group.
 From 2011 to 2014 Sally was CEO of Kleinwort Benson.

 She was previously Chief Executive of Lombard Odier (UK) Ltd and Chief Executive of Schroders Private Banking.
-Sally is a patron of Tommy’s the Baby Charity and a trustee of both the STARS Foundation and Guy’s & St Thomas’s Charity.
+Sally is a patron of Tommy’s and a trustee of both the STARS Foundation and Guy’s & St Thomas’s Charity.
 She holds a degree in Politics from the University of Durham.

 Joe Chambers (Chairman)

 Senior Managing Director, Evercore